bluesky66-dev/kibana/x-pack/plugins/canvas/README.md

 }
 ```

-Now that the HyperSec Kibana plugin boilerplate is out of the way, you can write a Canvas plugin.
+Now that the Kibana plugin boilerplate is out of the way, you can write a Canvas plugin.

 Create a new file: `public/index.js` and make it look like this: